Hold the pillow mint, send up the yoga mat

 Sheraton's workout-in-a-bag includes exercise cards, mats, and resistance bands.
 Harper said the foam rollers, which afford a mini-massage, are among the most popular items.

-But he said most guests prefer to use Sheraton's revamped fitness centres.
+But he said most guests prefer to use Sheraton's revamped fitness centers.

 "Hotel facilities were small and cramped and they weren't well stocked," he said.
 "Our facility is larger, brighter, fresher," he said.

-Deuschl thinks the business traveller's obsession with staying fit on the road reflects the travails of modern travel.
+Deuschl thinks the business traveler's obsession with staying fit on the road reflects the travails of modern travel.

 "If you're coming off an 18-hour trip to China, you feel the need to be pampered," she said.
 "If you're a frequent guest and you ask for a treadmill, after two or three times it will be in your room without having to ask."